Visas Required for a Trans-Siberian Tour

 The Russian Visa

 The hardest of the visas to get as the Russians like everything just so with their applications.
 The visa form must me completed online.
 You need one blank page and minimum 6 months validity of your passport.
 We will provide the necessary Russian Visa Support documents that are vital for a visa to be granted.
 Non UK nationals will also need a copy of travel insurance & a bank statement or utility bill.
-The visa takes 6 working days in the embassy but you need to allow plenty of time to get this visa as applications can be rejected for the slightest reason.
+The visa takes from 5 to 20 working days to process so allow plenty of time to get this visa but you can apply up to 6 months in advance (more usually 3months though).

-From 10th December 2014 all visa applicants in the UK aged 12 or over are required to visit the Russian Embassy in London or the Consulate in Edinburgh to have their finger prints scanned as part of the visa application process.
+From 10th December 2014 all visa applicants in the UK aged 12 or over are required to visit the Russian Visa applocation Centre in London, Manchester or Edinburgh to have their finger prints scanned as part of the visa application process.
 This is rumoured to become a worldwide requirement at some point in 2017.

 The Mongolian Visa